AED Training in Reno & Sparks: How to Save a Life with an Automated External Defibrillator

 Do not remove the pads—EMS will take over when they arrive.

-What if I’m nervous or not trained?
+What if I’m nervous or untrained?

 Are there legal risks?